Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant UserName* | string | Unique login id of the user - email id Url | string | Reset password link sent to the email id.
-The URL you provide will be appended with the reset id
+merchantId* | string | Unique GUID of the merchant UserName* | string | Unique login username of the customer.
+For example, email id Url | string | Reset password link sent to the email id.
+The URL you provide will be appended with the reset id (which is generated automatically)

+<aside class="notice"> All parameters marked by * are mandatory. </aside>

 ## Validate Reset Request

-Validates the OTP sent to mobile number or reset id sent to email id to reset the password.
+Validates the mobile number or email id of the customer to process reset password request.

+* OTP is sent to the customer's registered mobile number in case of mobile number validation
+* An URL with reset id is sent to the registered email id in case of email id validation

 > Sample Request